Course Start Date

 Employers in Australia require their workers to be able to read, write and speak to customers and employees confidently.
 This course will equip you with valuable English-language skills and help you gain meaningful employment.

-This is a Part Time course.
-You will need to attend approximately 10 hours of class, over 2 days a week, for 18 months.
-As well as the in-class component, you will need to complete approximately 3.4 hours of other study per week.
+This is a Part Time, Face to Face course.
+You will need to attend approximately 9 hours of class, over 2 days a week, for 40 weeks.
+As well as the in-class component, you will need to complete approximately 6 hours of other study per week.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services